magento/devdocs/src/contributor-guide/dod/tco-analysis.md

 ### Potential number of affected customisations

-In order to identify the volume of the impact the usages of the changed code should be detected in the available code/extensions/customisations.
+In order to identify the scope of the impact, usage of the changed code should be detected in the available code/extensions/customisations.

 The analysis result should indicate the proportion of reviewed modules to the modules referencing (using) the changed code.

 ### TCO Analysis result example

-The analysis result should indicate all the changes that have TCO impact (or simply state that there is "No TCO impact").
+The analysis should indicate all the changes that have TCO impact or state that there is "No TCO impact".

 For example, if the non-api "SomeClass::someMethod" was changed and the new required argument was added to the CLI command, the analysis result may look like: